skellis46/finger-pointing-moon/case-for-support.md

 3. any examples of creative practice projects that explicitly or implicitly explore epistemology

-#### Research Area 2: leadership, uncertainty and humility
+##### + __Case-studies/ethnographic interviews__

-case-studies/ethnographic interviews - exploring leadership, uncertainty and knowledge production (in a range of practices and disciplines). + leadership/epistemics/uncertainty/humility/epistemic limits. how to identify these cases?
+case-studies/ethnographic interviews - exploring , uncertainty and knowledge production (in a range of practices and disciplines). + leadership/epistemics/uncertainty/humility/epistemic limits. how to identify these cases?
 Cases ought also to be current practitioners working with PaR -- who would these be? (who are the key figures in dance? (and perhaps beyond).

 Possibilities could be:
     + Bob and Lee